TV: Industry contexts

 Media Magazine: Netflix and the Cultural Industries

-Finally, go to our Media Magazine archive and read the article on Netflix and the Cultural Industries (MM63 - page 45).
+Read the article on Netflix and the Cultural Industries (MM63 - page 45).
 Answer the following questions:

 1) What does David Hesmondhalgh argue with regards to how the creative industries have changed since the 1980s?